NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----

-Creation of a new field construct which spans a subspace of the original domain is achieved by indexing the field directly (rather than its `Data` instance).
-The new subspace contains the same properties and similar metadata constructs to the original field, but the latter are also subspaced when they span domain axis constructs that have been changed.
+Creation of a new field construct which spans a subspace of the domain of an existing field construct is achieved by indexing the field itself, rather than its `Data` instance.
+This is because the operation must also subspace any metadata constructs of the field construct (e.g. coordinate constructs) which span any of the domain axes that are affected.
+The new field construct is created with the same properties as the original field.
 Subspacing uses the same :ref:`cfdm indexing rules <Indexing>` that apply to the `Data` class.

-In this example a new field is created whose domain spans the first latitude of the original, and with a reversed longitude axis:
+In this example a new field is created whose domain spans the first longitude of the original, and with a reversed latitude axis:

 .. code-block:: python